-In Russia, employment matters are regulated at both the federal and regional levels; however, federal level has primacy.
+In Russia, employment matters are regulated at both the federal and regional levels; however, the federal level has primacy.
 The key federal statutes are the:

-- Constitution; - Labour Code; - Federal Law on Trade Unions, their Rights and Guarantees of their Activity; - Federal Law on Employment of the Population of the Russian Federation; - Federal Law on Legal Status of Foreign Citizens in the Russian Federation; and - Federal Law on Amendment of Certain Legal Acts of the Russian
+- the Constitution; - the Labour Code; - the Federal Law on Trade Unions, their Rights and Guarantees of their Activity; - the Federal Law on Employment of the Population of the Russian Federation; and - the Federal Law on Legal Status of Foreign Citizens in the Russian Federation.